Logo

 Why HNW Mortgages Differ from Conventional Lending

 Unlike mainstream mortgages, ultra-high-net-worth financing is rarely an off-the-shelf product.
-Each deal is privately negotiated and tailored around the borrower’s assets, global wealth structures and long-term financial strategies.
+Each transaction can be privately negotiated and structured around the borrower's assets, global wealth structures and long-term financial objectives.

-Where a conventional mortgage borrower might focus primarily on affordability and interest rates, high-net-worth individuals and celebrities consider much broader factors: liquidity management, tax exposure, succession planning and global investment positioning.
+Where a conventional mortgage borrower may focus primarily on affordability, loan-to-value and interest rates, high-net-worth individuals often need to consider a much broader range of factors.
+These may include liquidity management, tax exposure, succession planning and international investment positioning.

 Kardashian Wealth, Mortgages and Misconceptions: FAQs